alphagov/govuk-developer-docs/source/manual/data-gov-uk-deployment.html.md

 cd /var/apps/ckan && ./venv/bin/paster --plugin=ckanext-spatial ckan-pycsw load -p /var/ckan/pycsw.cfg -u http://localhost:3220
 ```

-At the moment the pycsw web worker needs to be restarted in order to pick up changes which affect PyCSW:
+The pycsw web process should be automatically restarted after each ckan deployment.

+If changes are not appearing, you can try these commands.

 ```
 # show running csw workers